Harold St Maur: Early life

 St Maur was born in Brighton in 1869, the illegitimate son of Edward Seymour, Earl St Maur, and grandson of Edward Seymour, 12th Duke of Somerset.
 He had a sister, Ruth Cavendish Bentinck, who was a noted suffragist.
 His mother was a 19-year-old half-gipsy maid named Rosina Elizabeth Swan of Higham, near Bury St. Edmunds; St Maur's father died within months of his birth.

 He was educated at Wellington College and Sandhurst, and served with the 14th Hussars and later with the Royal 1st Devon Yeomanry.
 He was appointed a second lieutenant in the Reserve on 21 February 1900.
 He fought in the Boer War at Natal with the 7th Remounts and the Royal 1st Devon Imperial Yeomanry.
 St Maur wrote a book which he titled "Notebook for Officers and Non-Commissioned Officers of the Yeomanry".

 In 1891 he married Elizabeth, a daughter of Captain W. H. Palmer, of the 14th Hussars, and there were three sons from the marriage.
 St Maur lived at Stover Park, near Newton Abbot, which he inherited from his grandfather the 12th Duke of Somerset in 1885.
 He was a member of Newton Abbot Urban District Council.

+From 1893 to 1897, he was Master of the South Devon Hunt, founded by the builder of his house at Stover, George Templer.